liferay/clay/packages/clay-css/BREAKING.md

 -   Icon environment.svg is deprecated as of v3.136.0 and will be removed with no replacement
 -   Icon environment-connected.svg is deprecated as of v3.136.0 and will be removed with no replacement
 -   Icon environment-disconnected .svg is deprecated as of v3.136.0 and will be removed with no replacement
+-   Icon share-alt.svg is deprecated as of v3.136.0 use share.svg instead